alisson-t-bucchi/stickerfy-cypress-js/README.md

 This repository contains a suite of automated tests to validate the functionality of the "Go to Cart" (or "Shopping Cart") and "Checkout" buttons on the [Stickerfy](https://stickerfy.herokuapp.com/) website.
 The tests were developed using the [Cypress](https://www.cypress.io/) library, a popular tool for end-to-end testing.

+Include some updates, integration with [AllureReposrts](https://allurereport.org/) to create detailed test reports and [JMeter](https://jmeter.apache.org/) for load, stress, capacity and regression tests.

 ## Test Overview

 The tests cover the following functionalities: